Numbers

 • rand and 0.0~1.0 yield a similar result.
 Two ways to express the same idea.

 There are multiple ways to generate randomness using Sardine.
-Even though rand is useful, using time tokens will yield unpredictible results.
+Even though rand is useful, using time functions will yield unpredictible results that are perceived by humans as randomness.